 The MAV is specifically excluded from the provisions of the Insurance Act and from APRA regulation.
 The only externally imposed capital requirement on the MAV is within the self-insurance licence conditions imposed by WorkSafe.
 The capital ratio of MAV WorkCare must be greater than 85% of net liabilities.
 If the capital ratio falls below 100% the MAV must put in place strategies to return to a capital ratio of 100% or better.
 The MAV's capital management philosophy is focused on capital efficiency and effective risk management to support a progressive business model for the benefit of members of the Scheme.
 The Board of directors and management have in place a strategic plan that is aligned to achieving the MAV's capital management philosophy with an objective remain in surplus.
-Key elements of the investment strategy and establishing increased flexibility in the scheme cost structures.
+Key elements of this plan include premium setting, risk management, claims management and reinsurance management.
+Key elements of the capital management plan include a review of the investment strategy and establishing increased flexibility in the scheme cost structures.
 MAV is operating the MAV WorkCare Scheme as a going concern.
 MAV WorkCare has considered the future operation of the Scheme and has issued premium notices for the 2020 year.
 These premium notices are expected to maintain the Scheme in an operating surplus position.
 All members of the Scheme are committed to the Scheme for the first licence period of three years in accordance with the Participation Agreement.